dongchen-xie/vue-ep-toolkit/docs/en-US/guide/dark-mode.md

 ## Notes

-- Dark mode styles are built into Vue EP Toolkit, no additional imports needed
+- Dark mode styles are built into Vue Business Kit, no additional imports needed
 - Make sure to add the `dark` class to the HTML root element (`<html>`)
 - When adapting custom components for dark mode, use CSS variables provided by Element Plus